Unbound Jasper String Quartet

 JASPER STRING QUARTET

-Philadelphia's Jasper String Quartet released its latest album, Unbound, March 17, 2017 on New Amsterdam Records in partnership with Sono Luminus.
+Unbound is from Philadelphia's Jasper String Quartet, released in partnership with Sono Luminus.
 This is the “sonically delightful and expressively compelling” (The Strad) and "powerful" (The New York Times) ensemble’s fourth album, featuring never-before-recorded works by Donnacha Dennehy, Annie Gosfield, Judd Greenstein, Ted Hearne, David Lang, Missy Mazzoli, and Caroline Shaw, as well as its first album released beyond the Sono Luminus imprint.
 The release of Unbound also marks the first co-release between New Amsterdam Records and Sono Luminus.

 Releasing Unbound on both New Amsterdam Records and Sono Luminus is an extension of the album’s ideals.
 New Amsterdam is celebrated for its commitment to releasing expertly performed post-genre music, and Sono Luminus is praised for its meticulous recording process that pulls the best performances out of its groups.
 Unbound captures the spirit of both labels, and the spirit of the Jasper String Quartet.